Spotted Hyena

 Their bulky build, short hind legs, brownish coat, powerful jaws and dog-like expression characterize the hyena.

-Contrary to popular myth, hyenas are not exclusively scavengers: the spotted hyena in particular is an adapted hunter capable of killing an animal as large as a wildebeest.
+Contrary to popular myth, these animals are not exclusively scavengers: in this particular case it is an adapted hunter capable of killing an animal as large as a wildebeest.

-Sociable animals, and fascinating to observe, hyenas live in loosely structured clans of about ten animals and more, let by females who are stronger and larger than the males.
+Sociable animals, and fascinating to observe, they live in loosely structured clans of about ten animals and more, let by females who are stronger and larger than the males.

-The spotted hyena is the largest hyena, distinguished by its blotchily spotted coat.
+The spotted hyena is the largest hyena, distinguished by its blotchy spotted coat.

 Most hunting, like most foraging, is done alone.